 The Committee believes that stock options, time-based restricted stock units and performance stock units each provide incentives that are important to the Company's executive compensation program as a whole.
 Therefore, the Committee generally allocates the grant-date value (based on the principles used in the Company's financial reporting) of each executive's total equity incentive award among these three types of awards.
-In 2015, the Committee modified the allocation guidelines so that performance stock units represent a greater percentage of the total value of executive equity awards.

-2015 Equity Awards.
-For 2015, the guidelines applied to the Named Executive Officers are noted in the table below:
+2016 Equity Awards.
+For 2016, the guidelines as applied to the Named Executive Officers are noted in the table below: